How to describe yourself in an interview?

 You need to be crystal clear on your pitch.
 Ask yourself;

 - What are the three or four central reasons that make you a strong candidate for the role?

 - What are the key skills or experiences that you have that make you stand out?

 - If you could ensure that the remembered three things about you, what would they be?

 This pitch should be based on your strongest selling points, but also needs to be guided by the job specification or description for the role.
-You need to analyze what the employer is looking for and match it to your skillset.
+You need to analyse what the employer is looking for and match it to your skillset.

 If you are asked in the interview Why you are right for the role?
 Or What can you bring? you need a well thought out answer.
-One that is specific to your employer’s needs, and that is backed up with specific evidence.
+One that is specific to your employer’s needs and that is backed up with specific evidence.

 Anyone can answer this question by saying they are a strong communicator, they are hardworking and that they have a passion for the industry.